 This is absolutely amazing and it was also around this time we hit 200K views, another major milestone, though I was away on a school trip when this happened.

-We are now “Your #1 source for Club Penguin Island” and I can’t thank you enough for that as the journey continues.
+We are now “Your #1 source for Club Penguin Rewritten” and I can’t thank you enough for that as the journey continues.